 We may also disclose personal health information that we collected for the purposes of a prescribed entity or prescribed person to:

 - researchers who comply with the research requirements set out in PHIPA, and if the research meets our scientific standards and is consistent with our mission and objectives

 - other prescribed entities, prescribed persons or certain organizations or government agencies as permitted under PHIPA

 In operating Ontario’s cancer screening programs, CCO discloses your personal information and personal health information to:

 - determine if you need to be screened

 - send letters inviting or reminding you to be screened or informing you of the results

 - ensure your doctor knows whether or not you have been screened or need more tests

 - connect you with a doctor if you don’t have one and need to get more tests done

-Access to Personal Health Information Held by CCO
+Request Access to Your Personal Information and Personal Health Information

 Contact the Information and Privacy Commissioner